Beauford T. Anderson: Medal of Honor citation

 He displayed conspicuous gallantry and intrepidity above and beyond the call of duty.
 When a powerfully conducted predawn Japanese counterattack struck his unit's flank, he ordered his men to take cover in an old tomb, and then, armed only with a carbine, faced the onslaught alone.
 After emptying 1 magazine at pointblank range into the screaming attackers, he seized an enemy mortar dud and threw it back among the charging Japs, killing several as it burst.
 Securing a box of mortar shells, he extracted the safety pins, banged the bases upon a rock to arm them and proceeded alternately to hurl shells and fire his piece among the fanatical foe, finally forcing them to withdraw.
 Despite the protests of his comrades, and bleeding profusely from a severe shrapnel wound, he made his way to his company commander to report the action.
 T/Sgt.
 Anderson's intrepid conduct in the face of overwhelming odds accounted for 25 enemy killed and several machine guns and knee mortars destroyed, thus single-handedly removing a serious threat to the company's flank.

+Awards and Decorations

 Later life

 After returning from the war, Anderson lived in Beloit, Wisconsin, and later spent time in Mackinac Island, Michigan.
 Ultimately, he relocated to Monterey County, California, where he served as mayor and city councilman of Seaside and as a Monterey County Supervisor.
 He lived on a cattle ranch near Hunter Liggett and spent the last years of his life in Salinas.

 Anderson died on November 7, 1996.
 His wife of 50 years, Phyllis, died the next month, on December 23.
 They are buried together in Arlington National Cemetery.